Santa Barbara is one of my favorite cities. I call it my home away from home.

-Our journey starts in the seat of the county, a city that has been described as Mediterranean many times (and for a good reason).
+Our journey starts in the seat of the county, a city that has been described as the Mediterranean many times (and for a good reason).

 Santa Barbara is a gorgeous place.
-If you have never been, I recommend doing a walking tour about Downtown and stopping by historic places of interest.
+If you have never been, I recommend doing a walking tour of Downtown and stopping by historic places of interest.
 You can find self-guided tours on the Visitors Center or online.

 And, if you have been, check the walking tour anyway and make sure you have hit all the spots.
-Walking around will give you the opportunity to discover gardens, brightly painted buildings, striking churches and the bougainvilia craze (they are everywhere).
+Walking around will give you the opportunity to discover gardens, brightly painted buildings, striking churches, and the bougainvilia craze (they are everywhere).